davidkhala/node-utils/monoRepos/lerna/README.md

     - `--independent/-i` – Use independent versioning mode.
 - `lerna clean`
     - removing any node_modules directories under package locations.
+    - to skip confirmation as force, use flat `--yes`
 -  `lerna bootstrap`
     - Installing all their dependencies and linking any cross-dependencies.
 - `lerna run [script]`